Find information about our terminal, including accessibility, safety, security, Biosecurity Tasmania, pets and lost baggage.

 Any vehicle left unattended will be subject to an immediate fine and may be towed away.

 Visitors to the Airport are encouraged to use the car parking options available if they wish to enter the terminal to greet or farewell passengers.
-The car park also has a 10 minute free period if you wish to take advantage of this option.
+Our Premium and Terminal Car Parks also have a 10 minute free period if you wish to take advantage of this option.

 Closed Circuit Television Monitoring (CCTV)